silviacasac/ranking-CNN-neurons/README.md

 5) `visualize_act_maps_vgg_16.py`: same functionality as in the `visualize_act_maps_resnet_18.py` code (i.e., visualize the activation maps of the top PCACE channels), but in the VGG-16 architecture instead of ResNet-18.

 6) `visualizing_cam.py`: producing CAM visualizations with ResNet-18 following the code from https://github.com/zhoubolei/CAM.
 Uses PyTorch to load the model.
 Returns the CAM visualization of the input image (in this case, given with a URL).

+7) `london_kdd_examples_slevel.csv`: The .csv file contains metadata for the 300 street level images we used in our experiments.
+In our experiments we used images from Google Street View.
+More information on these images and how to use them are available from here: https://developers.google.com/maps/documentation/streetview/overview.

+`gsv_panoid`: correspods to the 'pano' parameter, which is a specific panorama ID for the image.
+`gsv_lat, gsv_lng`: corresponds the the location coordinates for the image.

+Both `gsv_panoid` and `gsv_lat`, `gsv_lng` parameters can be used to access the images used in our experiments.